kdave/kdave.github.io/linux-crypto-blake2s/index.md

-The crypto hash description is defined in `struct shash_alg`, contains the technical description like type of the algorithm, length of the context and callbacks for various phases of the hash calculation (init, update, fnial), and identification of the algorithm and the implementation.
+The crypto hash description is defined in `struct shash_alg`, contains the technical description like type of the algorithm, length of the context and callbacks for various phases of the hash calculation (init, update, final), and identification of the algorithm and the implementation.
 The default implementations are C and use the string "-generic" in the name.